canonical/ubuntu-server-documentation/how-to/web-services/configure-apache2-settings.md

 ## Extending Apache2

-Now that you know how to configure Apache2, you may also want to know [how to extend Apache2](https://discourse.ubuntu.comhow-to-use-apache2-modules.md) with modules.
+Now that you know how to configure Apache2, you may also want to know {ref}`how to extend Apache2 <use-apache2-modules>` with modules.

 ## Further reading